zpz/zpz.github.io/_posts/2022-01-28-connected-components.md

    0.2799 0.3777 0.3075
 ```

-The new algo is about 8x as fast as `networkx`.
+Yes, about 8x as fast as `networkx`.

 ## Can it be faster?